fantastech/notifier/README.txt

 == About WANotifier.com ==

-WANotifier.com is one of it's kind SaaS tool that allows you to **send unlimited WhatsApp broadcast messages** and **transactional notifications** from your website using [WhatsApp's official Cloud APIs](https://developers.facebook.com/docs/whatsapp/cloud-api/overview)!
+WANotifier.com is a WhatsApp marketing SaaS tool that allows you to **send WhatsApp broadcast messages** and **transactional notifications** from your website using [WhatsApp's official API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview)!

-WhatsApp provides Cloud APIs to let businesses send WhatsApp messages to their customers using their APIs.
+WhatsApp provides API to let businesses send WhatsApp messages to their customers using their APIs.

 Earlier, if you had to send WhatsApp messages or notifications, there were only two ways to do it: